tedneward/Azgaarnoth/GameNotes.md

 Battle Master Martial Archetypes are frequently found in [Mercenary Companies](/Organizations/MercCompanies/MercCompanies.md), and often at some point study at the Great Academy maintained by the [Order of the Bronze Dragon](/Organizations/DraconicOrder/Bronze.md).

 Eldritch Knight Martial Archetypes are often found near or around [Mage Schools](/Organizations/MageSchools/MageSchools.md), particularly the [FieryFist](/Organizations/MageSchools/FieryFirst.md) or [CrimsonSunrise](/Organizations/MageSchools/CrimsonSunrise.md) schools; that said, there are dozens of mage schools that focus on combat magic, and an Eldritch Knight would be welcome in any of them.

+[Mariner Martial Archetypes](/Supplements/UA_Waterborne_v3.pdf) are common on any of the ships that ply the Deepwaters.

 Dragon Knight Martial Archetypes (from *The Book of Dragons*) are members of a [Draconic Order](/Organizations/DraconicOrder/DraconicOrder.md), usually the [Gold](/Organizations/DraconicOrder/Gold.md) or the [Bronze](/Organizations/DraconicOrder/Bronze.md).